Creating Authentic Characters (while dressed in audition clothing)

 What is the world of the character?
 You can begin to figure that out by knowing the time and place they live in, but those are superficial constraints.
 They must be present, but they aren’t the key.
 The key is the individual character’s world within the larger world of the play.
 Think of it this way: everyone in your family is in the same time and place (your home, present day).
 But where do YOU fit in to that world?
 How is it different from other members of your family?
 How is the world uniquely yours?
 Your characters exist within their world in the same individual way you exist in yours.

 It’s your job as an actor to become another person, not a stereo-type, superficial presentation of a person, but a unique, complete person.
 In many ways an ordinary person in an extraordinary moment.
-The only way to do that is to think like your character, to be in their personal world.
+The only way to do that is to think like your character, to be completely present in their personal world.
 The words that come out of your character’s brain are the end-product of a whole lot of thinking that has already occurred!
 The words themselves are not nearly as important as how your character arrived at that moment to say what they are saying, and that is the direct connection to their distinct, individual, one-of-a-kind, world.

 As you work on creating characters for an audition explore the authenticity of the world where each character exists, their reason for arriving at this particular moment.
 That motivation comes from within, so look deeply into their thought process.
 As an actor you will be in an audition hall, wearing your audition clothing, without a set or lights or props or sound to create the world of the play.
 But the character you are playing will not need an externalized world – your character’s world is carried inside their heart, their mind, their experiences.